-Corequisite(s): (ECE162B)
+Prerequisite(s): ( ECE161 and ECE161B ), or instructor consent

 The third in a sequence of courses with a practicum co-requisite designed to assist students gaining experience working with very young children in a laboratory or qualified infant/toddler setting.
 The various roles of early childhood educators, assisting with daily activities in an infant/toddler program, observation/assessment, and guidance techniques are included in the course curriculum.
 The intellectual and emotional developmental domains are emphasized.
 Lessons plans are developed and implemented with small groups.